EarlyEdition/Fritz/README.md

 # Fritz
 Fritz is the world’s first chess program to run in a browser, so no installation required! one click is all it takes to set the board up and you can start playing or analyzing right away.

+#### NOTE: this is a port of http://fritz.chessbase.com for javascript

 ![preview](https://github.com/HorizonEffect/Fritz/blob/main/Content/Fritz/images/fritz2d_en.jpg)

 ## FUN WITH FRITZ